-How can a DT create corresponding training data for an AI, so that behaviour and optimisation characteristics of the modelled product can be understood by the AI?
+How can a DT create corresponding training data for an AI, so that behavior and optimization characteristics of the modelled product can be understood by the AI?

-The interface between the AI agent and the DT should be applicable to the RS as well.
 The structure of the interface between DT/RS and AI agent can be seen in Figure 1.
-The interface consists of three blocks: pre-processing, post-processing and variations.
+It should be applicable to the RS as well and consists of three blocks: pre-processing, post-processing, and variations.
 Pre-processing matches (high-level) actions/decisions to be taken by the AI agent to proper (low-level) inputs of the system.
 Post-processing translates real observations generated by the RS and/or simulated observations generated by the DT into suitable information for the AI agent to respond to, e.g., the State and the Reward in RL.
-The block variations pertain to informative data generation.
+The block "variations" pertains to informative data generation.
 It considers sufficiently rich variations or scenarios to provide a good training set.
 In particular, the DT-based training setting in ASIMOV allows to introduce more "exceptional/rare" cases in the variation of the training set, to properly prepare the AI agent for these scenarios.
-This is in contrast with the generation of data based on the RS, in which such rare cases are often not (sufficiently) encountered.
+This contrasts with the generation of data based on the RS, in which such rare cases are often not (sufficiently) encountered.
 Hence, the trained AI agent is typically not trained for choosing proper actions in these cases.
 This is a potentially strong benefit of DT-based training (certainly for safety-critical applications or when calibrating fragile expensive equipment).
+In this task, these three blocks are elaborated in detail and eventually mapped to the use-cases.

-Figure 1 Overview of Task 2.2 contents
+Figure 1 Structure of Task 2.2 contents.